-To Crowdsource Crime-Fighting, A Cop Camera Giant Eyes Your Videos | Fast Company
+To Crowdsource Crime-Fighting, A Cop Camera Giant Eyes Your Videos

 “If a fight breaks out at a football game or something, obviously you can see people taking videos, snapshots of things,” he said.
 “So both law enforcement said that there’s a need for this, because people are out there who have evidence, and then we wanted to make sure people were comfortable sharing that.”
 (In a survey Axon conducted of over 1,500 citizens, he said, 65% said they were okay with sharing cellphone pictures and videos with police in this way.)

 The software lets police departments create a community-wide portal where those with potentially valuable evidence about a particular suspected crime can upload their video, photos, or audio securely.
 Alternatively, officers at the scene of a crime can personally review evidence captured by bystanders or neighbors, determine if it’s relevant, and then request that they share it.
 A mobile app lets officers text or email a link to a web portal for uploading.
-(Watch a video demo here.)
+(The email feature won’t start until next year, says a company spokesperson.)

 All submissions are entered directly into Evidence.com, “and are immediately logged in the audit trail instead of sitting on your camera roll or in your email,” Axon tells police customers in a brochure.
-The company won’t store people’s phone numbers, Basche said, and community members can choose to upload their files anonymously, too.
+The company won’t store people’s phone numbers, Basche said, and community members can choose to upload their files without providing contact information, too.
 (The company warns, however, that this isn’t foolproof: “There is still metadata embedded in the image being submitted,” and images and audio could also be used by police to identify the submitter.)

 Basche stressed that Citizen’s community-wide portal is meant as a way to gather evidence around specific incidents, not as a general tip box.
 It is “not for community members to randomly submit evidence and claim a crime has taken place,” he said.
 “It’s not to rat out your neighbor.”
 (Last year, Apple’s App Store booted Vigilante, an app that asked users to report any crimes they witnessed; a new version of the app, minus that feature, emerged in March, also under the name Citizen.)